Kong/terraform-provider-konnect-beta/docs/resources/event_gateway_cluster_policy_acls.md

 - `action` (String) How to handle the request if the rule matches. must be one of ["allow", "deny"]
 - `operations` (Attributes List) Types of Kafka operations to match against.
 Note that not every operation can apply to every resource type. (see [below for nested schema](#nestedatt--config--rules--operations))
 - `resource_names` (Attributes List) If any of these entries match, the resource name matches for this rule. (see [below for nested schema](#nestedatt--config--rules--resource_names))
-- `resource_type` (String) This rule applies to access only for type of resource. must be one of ["topic", "group", "transactional_id"]
+- `resource_type` (String) This rule applies to access only for type of resource. must be one of ["topic", "group", "transactional_id", "cluster"]

 <a id="nestedatt--config--rules--operations"></a>
 ### Nested Schema for `config.rules.operations`